hawaiisa/pfQuest-vanillaplus/README.md

 ## Installation instructions
 1. Make sure you've got the official [pfQuest](https://github.com/shagu/pfQuest/) installed.
 2. Press the green "code" button -> Download ZIP
-3. Extract pfQuest-vanillaplus from inside pfQuest-vanillaplus-main.zip into your client's AddOns folder alongside pfQuest.
+3. Extract pfQuest-vanillaplus-main from inside pfQuest-vanillaplus-main.zip and rename the folder pfQuest-vanillaplus.
+Then place into your client's AddOns folder alongside pfQuest.
 The folder structure should look something like this:
 ```
 wowfolder\
 └── Interface\